 Branded reception areas

-Branded interior in reception areas has exploded recently and it looks like it’s going to grow even more during 2020.
+Branded interior in reception areas has been around for a while now, but we think it will be even more in fashion the coming year.
 Just to make sure there are no misunderstandings here, we’re not talking about enlarging your logo and putting it on the wall or on the front desk.
 Branded interior is so much bigger than that.
 It means incorporating your brand into the entire interior of the reception area (and sometimes the entire office).
-Stepping into 2020 some companies are taking it even further.
+Stepping into 2021 some companies are taking it even further.
 Company colors are being integrated in walls, floors, ceilings and furniture.
 The purpose of doing this is to give visitors as well as coworkers a feeling of uniformity the second they step into the reception.

 Combining lighting and design